FrankBuss/FrankBussRackPlugin/docs/shaker.md

 zoom factor is 2^n.
 So for an input voltage of 0 V, the zoom factor is 1, or 100%.
 For -10 V it is 25% and for +10 V it is 400%.

+You can start and stop the effect with the on/off button.
+If a cable is connected to the zoom input, you can also stop the effect by manually zooming, for example by holding down the ctrl-key and moving the mouse wheel.

-If your rack is zooming like crazy and you can't stop it, go to the menu `Engine->Sample Rate->Pause`:
+If your rack is zooming or moving like crazy and you can't stop it, go to the menu `Engine->Sample Rate->Pause`:

 ![alt text](engine-pause.png "Engine pause")

+This sets the on/off button to the off position as well.